vishaldhiman28/React-and-Django-Based-Smart-OCR/README.md

 # React-and-Django-Based-Smart-OCR
 A smart OCR using Computer Vision and Image Processing Techniques.
+(React, Django, Rest-framework)
 (This can not give desired output sometimes because I have not used deep learning till now.
 I will be improving it and also I will host the app on some cloud platform in the future.)